saylesss88/nix-book/src/nix/hardening_networking.md

 mind if they spy on me and profit from my data."
 Whatever your online activities may be, your privacy is your right alone.
 Why make it easier for others to access your personal information when you have the power to limit your exposure?

+### Why Follow These Basics?

+These recommended steps help protect your privacy and security while maintaining usability and minimizing system interruptions.
+They catch common threats like network eavesdropping, password reuse, fingerprinting, and data leakage, providing a solid foundation to build on.

 ### Choosing a secure Browser